baioc/wolkenkuro/README.md

 Code is compatible with Guile, so other implementations may not be supported.

-The generic backtracking procedure was also tested with depth-first search on a binary tree and by solving the N-Queens problem.
+The generic backtracking procedure was also tested with DFS on a binary tree and by the N-Queens problem.